2.142.2 Service Catalog Management Process and Procedures

 The actions are:

-Request for Change A formal proposal for a change to be made.
-It includes details of the proposed change, and may be recorded on paper or electronically.
+Request for Change A formal proposal for a change.
+It includes details of the proposed change and recorded on paper or electronically.
 The term is often misused to mean a change record, or the change itself.

 Service Catalog Management The process responsible for providing and maintaining the service catalog and for ensuring that it is available to those who are authorized to access it.